 On Twitter I've been writing some threads about the new sensation in the UFO world, the much flirted with by Jimmy Church and Roderick Martin and Alan Steinfeld elevated consciousness known as Añjali*.

 If you know me, you know I don't believe aliens are visiting Earth - so I'm not too interested in how her silly story will damage serious UFO investigation.
-The suicide cult angle, on the other hand...
+The culty angle, on the other hand...

 Anyway, I created this extensive timeline of her background for future reference as this thing heats up.
 Anjali has pinky-swear-promised that before the end of this year she and excavationer extraordinaire Wayne will lead an expedition team of crack scientists and journalists to the alien base in a mountain in the Mojave, and bring back indisputable evidence of the existence of higher beings living there.
 She calls it "soft disclosure" which makes me think this evidence isn't going to be anything to write home about.